INZO-Technologies/Simple-BSOD-Mod/README.md

 ## FINALLY
 INZO Technologies takes no responsibility for:
-Lost/ corrupted file
-potention inconveniences
+Lost / corrupted files or any inconveniences

 you have been warned use this mod at your own risk